PavanMohanN/GermanEconAnalysis/README.md

 1. Ensure the EMD toolbox is included in your MATLAB path.
 2. Update file paths if necessary.
 3. Run the script in MATLAB.

-## Data

-Ensure that the data files are available at the specified paths and include the following columns:
-- `Financial Quarter`
-- `Employement Rate`
-- `GDP`
-- `Compensation in Billions`

-## Notes

-- Verify data file formats and paths before running the scripts.
-- Adjust plot styles and analysis based on your specific requirements.